lounis28/qb-docs/qb-core/commands.md

 ### Weapons

-* /repairweapon - repairs a weapon
+* /repairweapon - repairs a weapon and you can select health of your weapon